Benson-Gikonyo/alx-higher_level_programming/0x0B-python-input_output/README.md

     Public method def reload_from_json(self, json): that replaces all attributes of the Student instance

-Task 12: Create a function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n:
+Task 12: Create a function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n

+Task 13: Write a function that inserts a line of text to a file, after each line containing a specific string (see example):

+    Prototype: def append_after(filename="", search_string="", new_string="")